-This program, which applies to projects that are 100% radiant and have over 2000/sf of heated space, waives design fees in exchange for Warmboard being specified within the architectural bid set documents.
+This program applies to “Panel Only” projects which are 100% radiant and have over 2000/sf of heated space, waives design fees in exchange for Warmboard being specified within the architectural bid set documents.
 BIP is an asset to the designer in a number of ways:

 - Consistent Bidding – When every contractor is quoting the same system, the architect and homeowner have a far easier time comparing bids

 - On-Site Plan Set – Binding Warmboard’s design drawings into your plan set ensures everyone on the job has access to the information they need.

 - Increased Finished Product – Warmboard’s detailed plans are incorporated into your bid set as your own – we can even add your title block alongside ours.

 - Holds Spec – With a set of Warmboard designs bundled into a bid set, we help architects and homeowners get the home they want.

 - Engineer’s Stamp – 100% of our WCS projects are engineered and we currently have a licensed engineer’s stamp in 24 states and a Certified Hydronics Designer stamp issued by the Canadian Institute of Plumbing and Heating (CIPH).

 To work with our BIP program, here’s what we’ll need from you.

 Floor Plans – In PDF or AutoCAD (dwg or dxf), including joist layout (if Warmboard-S) and elevations with window and door details, if available.

 Phone Call – We’ll need about 10-15 minutes on the phone with you to ask questions about zoning, manifold locations, joist direction, boiler location, fuel source, etc. We’ll also discuss which of our product offerings could be best for your project.